codecrafters-io/build-your-own-shell/stage_descriptions/background-jobs-07-rq2.md

 ### Reaping Multiple Background Jobs

 When several background jobs are running, and some of them finish, your shell needs to check all of them during the next `jobs` call.

 Loop through your background jobs and check each one to see if it has exited (using the non-blocking check from the previous stages).

-Each completed job appears with status `Done` in the `jobs` output, then gets removed from the job table.
+Like in previous stages, each completed job appears with status `Done` in the `jobs` output, then gets removed from the job table.
 The next `jobs` call won't show those completed jobs anymore.
 They only appear once as `Done` before being removed.

 ### Dynamic Marker Updates

-The `+` and `-` markers are recalculated after removing completed jobs.
+The `+` and `-` markers should be recalculated after removing completed jobs.
 The markers are always based on the current list of jobs, not the original job numbers.

-Here's how markers are assigned:
+A recap on how markers are assigned:
 - The job with the highest job number gets `+` (most recent)
 - The job with the second-highest job number gets `-` (previous)
 - All other jobs get a space